merenlab/anvio.org/_posts/2022-02-07-working-with-minified-states.md

 Back in our terminal, we can run `anvi-export-state -p PROFILE.db -o my_perfect_figure.json -s my_perfect_figure` to export our state as a json file.
 If we can't quite remember what we named our state we can always run `anvi-export-state -p PROFILE.db --list-states` to see what's available.
 And if we can't quite remember how to do that, we can run `anvi-export-state -h` to get some guidance.

-Upon inspection, we can see that our state.json file is a giant object containing key-value for all our relevant interactive interface settings.
+Upon inspection, we can see that our state.json file is a giant object containing key-value pairs for all of our relevant interactive interface settings.

 ```
 {